QuanTUK/QC-Education-Package/README.md

 This toolset may be  used by educators or lectureres to prepare materials for theier classes, and as well interessted students to get first hand-on expierience.

 ## Installation
+For using this package You need Python version 3.9.16 or higher.
+We recommend installing the latest [python release](https://www.python.org/downloads/).
-You can install this toolset using pip
+Having Python installed You can install this toolset using pip
 ```bash
 pip3 install git+https://github.com/QuanTUK/QC-Education-Package.git
 ```